 Prescription subsidy scheme

-Once your or your family have collected 20 new prescription items in a year (starting from 1 February), you won’t have to pay for any new prescriptions until 1 February the following year.
+Once your or your family have collected 20 new prescription items in a year (starting from 1 February), you will not have to pay for any new prescriptions until 1 February the following year.

 If you’re struggling to manage everyday chores, a plan to increase your physical activity may be just what you need.
 Talk to your doctor or nurse about a Green Prescription, which is a plan to help you be more active and have a healthier diet.

 The prescription comes from your doctor or nurse and involves getting advice about increasing activity and managing your diet to improve your health in general.
-It doesn’t replace taking medications.
+It does not replace taking medications.